DevFrog92/Javascript-study/You-don't-konw-javascript-01.md

   ```
   - Function and array are the subtype of Object.
 And a function is a callable object.
   - The `safety guard` or `typeof`
+- Chapter02: Value
+  - What is array-like objects?